LCRERGO/notes/kernel/debian-compilation.md

     : the linux kernel and all it's modules.

 linux-libc
-    : the libc toolchain compiled with the kernel
+    : the libc toolchain compiled with the kernel.

 #### Caveat
 After the kernel instalation it might be needed to manually install third party